tgc-bot/FourAcesContracts/Membership.md

 M.O.L.
 Supervisor) is entirely responsible for the duties and responsibilities and wages of their Division and their Division’s staff.

-Additionally, henceforth, a Council is established that consists only of the Division Heads of all Ministries.
-This Council will have the authority to make decisions that span numerous departments’ authorities, or that would impact the entirety of the Casino as a whole or a decision that would be outside the purview of any singular department, or in any instance where the Casino’s chip pot is involved.
-The Council’s decision SHALL override any decision of a Division.
-The Council MAY be required to have an input prior to any Division’s decision (for example, issuing or changing the values of M.O.L loans)
+### Casino Council

+A Council is created that contains the Division Heads of the M.O.A, M.O.G. and M.O.L; Additionally, any current VIP Member who has paid over 500 chips into their Balance MAY become a Council Member, subject to a simple majority vote by all Members of the Casino, and then a confirmation majority vote by existing Council Members.
+This Council has the authority to make descisions on cases that would impact the greater Casino as a whole, and would be beyond the scope of any individual Division.

+Additionally, this Council shall appoint from its own Members a Chair of the Council, or Council Chair.
+This Chair shall have no extra authority beyond which it is granted within these Terms or the Staff Terms.

 <span class="underline"></span>